What on earth is homologeō?

 I acknowledged my sin to you [God], and I did not cover my iniquity; I said, ‘I will confess my transgressions to the LORD,’ and you forgave the iniquity of my sin.

-Genuine confession offers no defense for the offence.
+Genuine confession offers no defense for the offense.
 It is a frank admission: "What I did was wrong."

 Counterfeits of genuine confession include "I'm sorry" and "I apologize."